 A set of processes that will lead to further curriculum refinement is thus recommended.
-This is envisioned to cover:
+This should cover:

-- 1. post-curriculum guide issuance reviews - 2. articulation of a functional transition model for languages of learning - 3. training of Bureau of Learning Resources (BLR) Textbook Development Teams - 4. reorientation of pre-service teacher education curricula.
+- 1. post-curriculum guide issuance reviews. - 2. articulation of a functional transition model for languages of learning, - 3. training of Bureau of Learning Resources (BLR) Textbook Development Teams, and - 4. reorientation of pre-service teacher education curricula.